Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 This post may contain affiliate links.
 Read our disclosure here.

-With spring break season underway, and summer not too far behind, saving money on a much needed vacation might be on your mind.
+I love to plan vacations and many times am already dreaming up the next trip before we get unpacked from the current one.
+The only way we can afford to travel is by being frugal and not spending money on every little thing.
 Accommodations can easily be the most expensive part of a trip depending on where you are traveling.
 Vacation rentals are one great way for a budget conscious traveler to have an enjoyable vacation but still save money.

 Here are some ideas on how to get the most bang for your buck when staying away from home.